 Colon cancer is one of the most common cancers in humans and also a major reason for death.
-A study done in 2002 showed that oral consumption of shiitake mushrooms helps in the reduction of tumorous cells of the colon thus prevents colon cancer (3).
+A study done in 2002 showed that oral consumption of shiitake mushrooms helps in the reduction of tumorous cells in the colon thus preventing colon cancer (3).

 4. Antioxidant Activity

-Shiitake mushrooms have an incredible antioxidant property thus prevents cell death.
-Thus indirectly helps the body to fight against many types of cancers, heart diseases, and other degenerative diseases (5).
+Shiitake mushrooms have an incredible antioxidant property thus preventing cell death.
+This indirectly helps the body to fight against many types of cancers, heart diseases, and other degenerative diseases (5).